uodataservices/computing-basics/README.md

 ## About

 Many students come to college with little or no experience using their computers on a system level.
 That's OK: you didn't need to.
 Until now.

 Specifically, search-based computer interfaces mean that some students leave every file and executable in their downloads folder.
 And using browser-based learning means some others have learned to program entirely on the web.
 It's worked so far, but there comes a time when students need to understand more, whether to more easily upload homework to Canvas, or to load data for analysis into an R or Python program.

+This site is a copy of the [CompSci Superbasics site](https://github.com/davewhiteland/compsci-superbasics) adapted to the needs of University of Oregon students and faculty by UO Libraries.

 ## Jekyll